 Appropriate Vaccine Usage

-This tells you the percent of residents who received the pneumonia and flu vaccines.
-Higher vaccination rates should be standard at this point.
+This indicates the percent of residents that have received the flu and pneumonia vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This indicates the percentage of patients who required increased assistance with activities of daily living over time.
+This datapoint measures the percentage of long-term stay residents who required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and taking a bath.

 Ability to Keep Residents Mobile